mssa-ccad18/modern-web-app-pattern-dotnet/prod-deployment.md

     ```pwsh
     Connect-AzAccount -UseDeviceAuthentication
     ```
+    If you have multiple tenants, you can use the following command instead to login to the correct tenant:

+    ```pwsh
+    Connect-AzAccount -UseDeviceAuthentication -TenantId <tenant-id>
+    ```

 1. Set the subscription to the one you want to use (you can use [Get-AzSubscription](https://learn.microsoft.com/powershell/module/az.accounts/get-azsubscription?view=azps-11.3.0) to list available subscriptions):